kaaengine/kaa/docs/reference/transitions.rst

     :class:`NodeTransitionSequence`, or :class:`NodeTransitionsParallel` thus building
     a more complex structure.

-    You may have two contradictory transitions running in paralel, for example two :class:`NodePositionTransition` trying to change node position in opposite directions.
+    You may have two contradictory transitions running in parallel, for example two :class:`NodePositionTransition` trying to change node position in opposite directions.
 Contrary to intuition, they won’t cancel out (regardless of advance_method being :code:`add` or :code:`set`).
 If there are two or more transitions of the same type running in paralel, then the one which is later in the list will be used and all the preceding ones will be ignored.

-    The loops and back_and_forth parameters are not being used.
+    Since transitions runing in parallel may have different durations, the :code:`loops` parameter is using the following logic: The longest duration is considered the "base" duration.
+Transitions whose duration is shorter than the base duration will wait (doing nothing) until the one with the "base" duration ends.
+When the base transition ends, the new loop begins and all transitions start running in parallel again.

+    The :code:`back_and_forth=True` is using the same logic: the engine will wait for the longest transition to end before playing all parallel transitions backwards.

     See the `Examples`_ sections for a sample code using NodeTransitionsParallel.